 Will the strike affect the mailing of late notices for property taxes?
 Reminder notices will not be mailed during the strike.

 I didn’t get my water or property tax bill.
 Does that mean I don’t have to pay it?
 No. Property owners and residents are still responsible for on-time payment of their water and taxes.
 Regular penalties will apply for late payments.
-Phone Citizens First at 905.688.5600 if you need to know your account balance for water or taxes.
+Phone Citizens First at 905.688.5600 if you need to know your account balance for water or taxes or register for e-billing.
 Failure to receive a tax notice does not excuse the responsibility for payment.

 How will public notices and time-sensitive correspondences be delivered?
 Public notices and correspondences required by legislation will be delivered by hand or sent via courier.
 Some notices, such as by-law and building orders or planning notices, may be posted at a property.